2544632b/Candy-Rebirth-Vue/README.md

 ﻿# Candy:Rebirth(Vue)

-重制版，直接用Vue重写。
+A vue implementation of Candy:Rebirth.

-Is not completely, trying to add the json fetch from backend.
+Is not completely, trying to add more features.

-以下为原始MarkDown内容。
+This is origin content below:

 ---------------------------------------------------------------------------------------------------------------------------------